iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ### Get the comparison in JSON

-Parsing the `dvc exp diff` output may not be feasible due to the custom table layout.
-When you want to use the output in other commands, `dvc exp diff` can output in JSON with `--json` flag.
+Parsing the output of `dvc exp diff` may not be easy when you want to use it in other commands. `dvc exp diff` can output in JSON with `--json` flag.

 ```dvc